Complete Conditional Type Structures: Introduction

-We ask: When does a complete type structure represent all hierarchies of conditional beliefs?
-The main result of the paper (Theorem \ref{Main theorem} ) can be briefly summarized as follows.
-Suppose that a (conditional) type structure is complete.
+In light of the above result, this paper addresses the following question: When does a complete type structure represent all hierarchies of conditional beliefs?
+Our main result (Theorem \ref{Main theorem}) can be summarized as follows.
+Suppose that a type structure is complete.
 Then:

-(i) if the structure is Souslin, then it is \textit{finitely terminal}, i.e., it induces all finite order conditional beliefs;
+(i) if the structure is Souslin, then it is \textit{finitely terminal}, i.e., it represents all finite order conditional beliefs;

-(ii) if the structure is compact and continuous, then it is \textit{terminal} , i.e., it induces all hierarchies of conditional beliefs.
+(ii) if the structure is compact and continuous, then it is \textit{terminal} , i.e., it represents all hierarchies of conditional beliefs.

 Precise definitions are given in the main text.
-Here we point out that Theorem \ref{Main theorem} is an extension of the main result in Friedenberg (2010) to conditional type structures.
-Specifically, Friedenberg studies complete type structures with beliefs represented by ordinary probabilities; her main result shows that (i) and (ii) are sufficient conditions for finite terminality and terminality, respectively.
-Friedenberg (2010, Section 5) leaves open the question whether her result still holds when beliefs are represented by CPSs: our result provides an affirmative answer.
+Here we point out that Theorem \ref{Main theorem} is an extension of the main result in Friedenberg (2010) to type structures with conditional beliefs.
+More precisely, Friedenberg studies complete type structures with beliefs represented by ordinary probabilities; her main result shows that (i) and (ii) are sufficient conditions for finite terminality and terminality, respectively.
+Friedenberg (2010, Section 5) leaves open the question whether her result still holds when beliefs are represented by CPSs: Theorem \ref{Main theorem} in this paper provides an affirmative answer.

-To prove the main result of the paper (Theorem 1), we adopt an approach that is different from the one in Friedenberg (2010).
-Specifically, we provide a\ construction---based on the set-up in Heifetz (1993)---of the canonical space of hierarchies of CPSs which allows us to characterize the notion of (finite) terminality in a convenient way (Proposition \ref{terminality characterization}).
-With this, the crucial step of the proof relies on Lemma \ref{Lemma: ontoness lubinlike}, an \textquotedblleft extension\textquotedblright \ result for CPSs whose proof makes use of a selection argument.
+Our main result is far from being trivial because, unlike Friedenberg's framework, the case of CPSs requires a different approach and method of analysis.
+In brief, our method of proof is as follows.
+We first provide a\ construction---based on the set-up in Heifetz (1993)---of the canonical space of hierarchies of CPSs which allows us to characterize the notion of (finite) terminality in a convenient way (Proposition \ref{terminality characterization}).
+With this, the crucial step relies on Lemma \ref{Lemma: ontoness lubinlike}, an \textquotedblleft extension\textquotedblright\ result for CPSs whose proof makes use of a (measurable) selection argument.